Table of Contents

 What are the symptoms of West Nile virus infection?

 Most people who are infected with West Nile virus have no symptoms.
-Others may have only mild symptoms, which is called West Nile fever.
-Symptoms include:
+About 1 in 5 people may have mild, flu-like symptoms, which include:

 - Skin rash